tasyrkin/web-crawler/README.md

     Possible parameters `from` and `until` may accept a wide range of dates.
 It needs to be understood how to handle such urls.

 * Persist the url graph periodically and implement possibility to start with the persisted graph

+* Create configuration file and a small library to access it